rohit-ranjith/PhantomNet/README.md

 ## Project Motivation

-Most SSH attacks on the internet are automated, fast, and repetitive.
 By deploying a Cowrie honeypot on a cloud VM and allowing it to listen on the default SSH port (22), I was able to observe real-world credential stuffing attempts, scanning behavior, and occasional interactive sessions.

 Instead of blocking or mitigating these attacks, the goal of this project is to study attacker behavior, focusing on questions such as: